DISCONTINUED AS OF SPRING SEMESTER 2024

 CURRICULUM

-With the exception of the co-op work placement, students work in their homes at times convenient to them.
-Typically, students can expect to spend 8–10 hours per week, per course.
+Students work in their homes at times convenient to them.
+Typically, students can expect to spend 8-10 hours per week per course.

 All of